igor93ti/Welo/README.md

 # Welcome to WeloBot!
-A Bot based on love, to generate and spread love.
+A Bot based on love, to generate and spread love. :revolving_hearts: